-Since 2014 I have been working on ‘musical paintings’, a mixed-media format composed by the spatialisation of sound inside a small area, in which the spectators position themselves in front of the sound field to experience the composition.
-These pieces are comprised of an array of speakers and a compact multichannel system hidden behind a canvas.
+A ‘sound canvas’ or ‘musical painting’ is composed by the spatialisation of sound inside a small area, in which the spectators position themselves in front of the sound field to experience the composition.
+These pieces are comprised of an array of loudspeakers and a compact multichannel system hidden behind a canvas.
 This approach offers a range of possibilities to the field of composition and sound art, as it can be representative (e.g. soundscapes), performative, interactive or conceptual.

-This project is being currently conducted by myself at the University of Liverpool and has been presented to music and sound art conferences and exhibitions in the UK.
+This project is being currently conducted by Ian Costabile at the University of Liverpool and has been presented to music and sound art conferences and exhibitions in the UK.
 The final goal is to produce as many high quality pieces as possible to be available for gallery and museum exhibition.
-One curatorial project is also in development, which consists in an exhibition designed for people with visual impairment, since the ‘musical paintings’ approach can be interesting to bring the visual impaired community to experience a traditional gallery narrative, such as moving from painting to painting.
+One curatorial project is also in development, which consists of an exhibition designed for people with visual impairment, since the ‘musical paintings’ approach can be an effective way to engage the visual impaired community to the experience of a traditional gallery narrative.

 Two musical paintings displayed at the Threshold Festival 2017

 An 8 channels musical painting seen from the inside (Collage #2, 2017)

 Catalogue of sound canvasses:

 2019 – Sound Scroll: Lyra Constellation (6 channels)

 2018 – Sound Scroll: Lotus Sound (6 channels)